molarien/molarien/README.md

 #### 👾 About me

 I'm obsessed with improving myself every day.
-It's not just about coding; I enjoy exercising every day, learning new things, and socializing.
+It's not just about coding; I enjoy exercising, learning new things and socializing.